pownjs/pown/README.md

 # Pown

 Pown.js is a security testing and exploitation toolkit built on top of Node.js and NPM.
 Unlike traditional security tools like Metasploits, Pown.js considers frameworks to be an anti-pattern.
 Therefore, each module in Pown is in fact a standalone NPM module allowing greater degree of reuse and flexibility.
-Creating new modules is a matter of publishing to NPM and tagging it with the correct tags.
-The rest is handled automatically.
+Creating new modules is a matter of publishing to NPM.

 ## Quickstart